vando026/surgeon/org-surgeon.wiki/target/mdoc/4-Customer-methods.md

 ### Customer Ids and names on Databricks path

-Another useful method is to get all the customer ids or names from a path on Databricks.
+Another useful method is to get all the customer ids or names from a path.
 You can do so using the `customerIds` method, which takes a path argument.
 For example, you want to know all the customer ids for a given hour for PbSS data.